 3. Accountability and Responsibility

-Feedback can promote accountability and responsibility in problem-solving by holding individuals or teams responsible for their actions and decision-making.
-By providing constructive criticism or recognition for achievements, feedback can motivate individuals to take ownership of their work and strive for excellence.
+Feedback promotes accountability and responsibility by holding individuals or teams responsible for their actions and decisions.
+Constructive criticism or recognition motivates ownership of work and a drive toward excellence.

 Reading more: